emrgnt-cmplxty/fermi/docs/docs/1.concepts/web3/nfts.md

 However, such an authorization process cannot be performed without authentication, so the server also needs a way to authenticate a user.

 Recall that the user's identity on a blockchain is represented by a key pair.
-However, since in Axion a user may have multiple key pairs and an account is a separate entity, the authentication procedure is a bit more complicated.
+However, since in Fermi a user may have multiple key pairs and an account is a separate entity, the authentication procedure is a bit more complicated.

 To authenticate our requests, we can use public-key cryptography - a client can sign a request using a user’s private key, and then a server can verify the signature and key ownership.
 A typical request with authentication may look like this: